LordAmit/muse/README.md

 # Compilation
 The source code of Muse is available in [Code](https://gitlab.com/WM-CSCI435-F18/android-muse/tree/master/code) section of this repository.
 It is maintained using the open source Eclipse Java IDE.
 To compile, simply clone this repo, and then import the project as a Java project in Eclipse.

+# Pre compiled Binary
+Alternatively, you can use the Muse.jar file by downloading it from the releases section.

 # Usage
 Muse relies on [MDroidPlus](https://gitlab.com/SEMERU-Code-Public/Android/Mutation/MDroidPlus).
 You will need the `libs4ast` folder of that project in order to run Muse.